rpiml/okcollege-dev/assets/form.md

 ## Important Questions

-1. How many years of college have you completed?
-(Slider)
-2. What was your major?
+How many years of college have you completed?
+(Slider) What was your major?
 Multi-choice
-3. What was your GPA in high school?
+What was your GPA in high school?
 (Slider)
-4. What was your GPA in college?
+What was your GPA in college?
 (Slider)

-5. What college did you go to?
+Which college did you go to?
 (Choice)
-6. What colleges did you apply to?
+Which colleges did you apply to?
 (Multi-choice)
-7. What colleges did you get in to?
+Which colleges did you get in to?
 (Multi-choice)
-8. How far away from home was the college you attended?
+How far away from home was the college you attended?
+(Multi-choice) Where are you from?
+(Choice)

+What was your favorite class?
+(Choice)
+What grade did you get in this class?
+(Choice/Slider) What sports did you play?
 (Multi-choice)
-9. Where are you from?
+What clubs were you in?
+(Multi-choice)
+Did you get any prestigious awards in high school?
+(Choice) How many years did you work while in high school?
+(Slider) How many internships did you have in high school?
+(Slider) When did you graduate high school? (slider w/ textbox) What is your political preference?
 (Choice)

-10. Did you take the SAT? (yes/no choice - Branch)
-11. Reading?
+What are you weather preferences?
+(Choice)
+Do you prefer to live on the Coast?
+(Choice)
+How important is diversity to you?
 (Slider)
-12. Math?
+How satisfied were you with your college experience?

+Did you take the SAT? (yes/no choice - Branch) Reading?
 (Slider)
-13. Writing?
+Math?
 (Slider)

-14. Did you take the ACT? (yes/no choice - Branch)
-15. Math?
+Writing?
 (Slider)

-16. English?
+Did you take the ACT? (yes/no choice - Branch)
+Math?
 (Slider)
-17. Reading?
+English?
 (Slider)
-18. Science?
+Reading?
 (Slider)
-19. Writing?
+Science?
 (Slider)

-20. Which SAT 2 tests did you take? ( Multi-choice)
-21. Math?
+Writing?
 (Slider)

+Which SAT 2 tests did you take? ( Multi-choice)
+Math?
+(Slider)
   Math 1?
   Math 2?
-22. History?
+History?
 (Slider)
   U.S.?
   World?
-23. Science?
+Science?
 (Slider)
   Biology?
     E?
     M?
   Physics?
   Chemistry?
-24. Languages?
+Languages?
 (Slider)
   Spanish?
   Spanish w/ Listening?
   German?